yge58/collaborative_a_star_pathfinding/README.md

 Created from June, 2017 to July, 2017

-# This project is about multi-agent pathfinding, the code is based on the paper "Cooperative pathfinding" written by David Silver
+# This project is about multi-agent pathfinding, the code is based on the paper "Cooperative pathfinding" from David Silver